UCR-Robotics/UCR-Robotics/docs/aram/manipulator.rst

 so when you are at lab please wash/wipe your hands often, disinfect anything you touch and use, wear masks, keep safe distaning and take all other precautions to prevent the spread of the virus.

-Finally, keep in mind that: YOU SAFETY IS THE MOST IMPORTANT THING!
+Finally, keep in mind that: YOUR SAFETY IS THE MOST IMPORTANT THING!

 .. _room reservation: https://docs.google.com/spreadsheets/d/19ZxRzmm3Tmzi93cMewLDc0Fjmm24Ri7Q
 .. _symptom survey: https://ucriverside.az1.qualtrics.com/jfe/form/SV_cOB8gBU6OVulQax